wnklrspace/florianwinkler/README.md

 # Hey! 👋🏼  I'm Flo

-I'm a software engineer that loves to create strategic and complex UX & UI.
-I mainly code in TypeScript.
+I'm a software engineer who loves to create strategic and complex UX & UI.
+I mainly use TypeScript.